 - Don't peek at the rice.
 Once you add the liquid to your toasted rice, cover the pan, and don't lift it up for the first 35 minutes!
 You want the rice to steam properly, and removing the lid too early can affect that.

-Other Easy Weeknight Dinners
+More Easy Weeknight Dinners!

-One-Skillet Chicken Thighs & Rice
+One-Skillet Chicken Thighs and Rice

 Equipment